Red-Folder/Jasmine-REST-Reporter/README.md

 3) Amend the PluginSpecRunner.html to include script links to those two .js files
 4) Amend the PluginSpecRunner.html to include the following lines just after the htmlReporter is added to the jasmineEnv:

-      var restReporter = new jasmine.RESTReporter();
+      var restReporter = new jasmine.RESTReporter("http://192.168.0.7:8181");
       jasmineEnv.addReporter(restReporter);

-NOTE: jasmine_rest_reporter.js is hardcoded to a specific URL.
-This will likely need to be amended for your environment.
+NOTE: That the specific URL will likely need to be amended for your environment.

 ## The receiver bit ##